AlbertDeFusco/example/README.md

 conda install -c defusco conda-project
 ```

-In the directory where you cloned this repository you can run a command in the environment directly
+In the directory where you cloned this repository you can run a command directly
 in either the `default` or `dev` environment.
 For example to run `pre-commit` (typically installed in your base conda env)
 on the `dev` env